faiyazalam/WordPress-plugin-user-login-history/README.txt

 Yes.

 = Where to see login list in admin? =
-Just click on "User Login History" menu on the left sidebar.
+After activating the plugin, just re-login and then click on "User Login History" menu on the left sidebar to see the login list.

-= What is the use case of Online/Idle settings? = There is a "Last Seen" column in the admin listing page.
+= What does the setting "online/idle minutes" actually do? = There is a "Last Seen" column in the admin listing page.
-There you will see a circle with different colors: red - offline grey - idle green - online
+There you will see a circle with different colors: red is for offline users grey is for idle users green is for online users

 You can change its settings.